 As it usually happens, my first steps into the world of carnivorous plants ended with a fall.
 I bought a venus flytrap and killed it due to inappropriate care.
 A few years later, I decided to give it a try again, with the Internet giving the much-needed information on how to grow the most common species.
 I ordered a venus flytrap and a sundew at Karnivores.com, a specialized nursery that happens to be located only a few dozen miles away from where I live.
 It was the start of a big adventure.

-After years of growing and getting to know many different carnivorous plants, I started to streamline my collection.
-I sold a few specimens and brought some others at the Karnivores nursery.
+Meanwhile, I started to streamline my moderately large collection of carnivorous plants.
+I sold a few specimens, and brought some others at the Karnivores nursery.
 Then I started combing through plant sale lists and forums to try and find my favorite species and clones.
 It took a long time to get my hands on the rarest ones, but I am now close to having the collection I envisioned a few years ago.

 I hope you’ll like the blog!